 - Minimum $12,000 annual income

-- A whopping 4 Scotia Reward points on every dollar you spend on entertainment, gas, groceries, and restaurants, and 1 point for all other purchases
+- A whopping 4 Scotia Reward points on every dollar you spend on eligible gas stations, grocery stores, on dining and entertainment., and 1 point for all other purchases

 Sweetening the pot with 15,000 bonus points once you spend $1,000 in everyday purchases in the first 3 months, this travel rewards card makes it easy and fast to earn.
 Additionally, note that cardholders have a discounted membership to Priority Pass airport lounges and included travel insurance.